jbwod/beampipe-core-v2/README.md

 | Worker | `BEAMPIPE_WORKER_SCHEDULER_ENABLED=false beampipe worker` | scale for queue throughput |
 | Compact | `beampipe start` | local evaluation and small deployments |

-## Current qualification

-The current code has been exercised through archive discovery, manifest and graph preparation, DALiuGE translation, and REST deployment to a local cluster.
-A 2026-08-13 no-stage/no-download qualification reached a consistent terminal `succeeded` outcome: both DALiuGE node managers finished and reported zero error drops after the WALLABY list/pickle graph contract was aligned.

-That result establishes local control-plane Q0-Q3 for the pinned REST profile and graph/runtime combination.
-It does not establish CASDA authenticated staging, Slurm execution, or scientific-product verification.
-VizieR was unavailable during that particular rerun, so its execution used a narrowly scoped pinned catalog fallback rather than being presented as fresh live-VizieR evidence.

-The output state axis is implemented, but no worker currently verifies scientific products.
-Runtime completion must not be described as native scientific-output verification.

-See the [qualification run](https://beampipe-core.readthedocs.io/operations/end-to-end-demo/) for exact evidence and remaining gates.

 ## Documentation